maximilianmeeks/command-line-dictionary-tool/README.md

 ## Instructions

-1. Clone Repo to your System
+1. Clone the repo to your system
-2. Open the main folder in the Terminal
+2. Open the main folder in the terminal
 3. Type dict "word" (without the " ) to get a short description from the Oxford Dictionary API